Geeksltd/MSharp.Docs/Basics/Concepts.md

 ## Pages

 Pages are fundamental for any web application and are required to display content on the website.
 M# provides this feature within #UI project.
-Pages created here are placed under “Pages” folder of the Visual Studio’s Web Application Project.
-M# generates a default “Login” page when a project is created.
+Pages created here are placed under "Pages" folder of the Visual Studio’s Web Application Project.
+M# generates a default "Login" page when a project is created.

 !["Pages"](ConceptsImages/Pages.PNG "Pages")

 ### Creating New Pages

-A new page is created by right click on “Pages” folder in #UI project and select "Add root page" .
+A new page is created by right click on "Pages" folder in #UI project and select "Add root page" .
 M# allows developers to create Root or Subpages as required in application structure.

 !["Add Page"](ConceptsImages/AddPage.PNG "Add Page")